hapax/hapax.github.io/assets/teaching.md

 - Final section on pedagogy.
 First section on drill, chunking, anxiety, whether my problems really satisfy minimax.
 Look at jump stuff?
 - Second subsec on existing curricular reform.
 - Last subsec on (my ignorance of) how best to implement this in a classroom, discussion of strengths/weaknesses.
+- Guided discovery, chunking, anxiety, bonus questions
+- "Need to know math well"

 #### 4.1.
 Chunking <a id="sec-4-1" name="sec-4-1"></a>